 If students submit a complete aid application by June 1, financial aid can be expected by the first day of classes.
 Students who do not meet the June 1 deadline for a complete financial aid application are expected to pay their fees as billed, as their financial aid may not be available until later in the semester.

 All financial aid funds (excluding Federal work-study and institutional payroll income) will be applied toward fees owed to the University before any funds are released to students.
-Payroll checks may be applied toward fees owed at the student's discretion.
-If financial aid pays the account in full with funds remaining, and funds are not restricted to on-campus fees, the student will receive a refund check for the excess aid.
-Refund checks are mailed to the student's permanent address on file.
+Payroll checks may be applied toward fees owed at the student’s discretion.
+If financial aid pays the account in full with funds remaining, and funds are not restricted to on-campus fees, the student will receive a refund for the excess aid (direct deposit if the student has signed up for this or mailed check to the permanent address on file).

 Federal regulations require that students borrowing through the Direct Loan program for the first time receive entrance counseling from the Financial Aid Office before the first loan disbursement can be released.
 Entrance counseling can be completed on the web at studentloans.gov.